Daniel Pearce (singer): Collaborations

 Pearce sang with Dizzee Rascal on the 2009 Christmas and New Year editions of Top of the Pops, singing Rascal's song "Holiday".
 He also appeared with Dizzee Rascal on Later...with Jools Holland on 31 December 2009 as one of the back-up singers singing "Holiday".
 More recently he has been seen as a backing singer for Dizzee Rascal singing on the hit "Dance wiv Me".
 Pearce also co-wrote and collaborated with Rascal on his last UK number 1 with the single "Dirtee Disco".
 He appeared with Dizzee on 30 April 2010 on Friday Night with Jonathan Ross singing backing vocals and playing the drums on the song.
 He also performed "Dance wiv Me" with Rascal at Reading and Leeds Festival 2010.

 In May and June 2013, Pearce sang with Rascal as support on Muse's UK dates for their Unsustainable Tour.
 In June 2013, Daniel again supported Rascal, on the Pyramid Stage at Glastonbury.
 In January 2014, British drum and bass duo Sigma released a bootleg remix of "Bound 2" by Kanye West and Charlie Wilson as a free download.
 After the song received radio support from major radio stations, it was reworked into an original track, with Pearce covering Wilson's vocals.
 The song reached number one on the UK Singles Chart, though Pearce was uncredited on the single cover.
 Pearce performed the song with Sigma at the Capital Jingle Bell Ball.
 He has toured with the drum & bass duo ever since.
 Pearce is one of the UK's most successful hit vocalists with numerous contributions to hit chart and club tracks in recent years.
 This includes including three number 1's, with one being a Brit and another being a Grammy nomination.

 2021: Genesis tour

-In September 2021, Pearce joined Genesis's The Last Domino?
-Tour tour as backing vocalist.
-The lead singer, Phil Collins, who has recently been suffering from health problems, was supported by backing vocalists for the first time in Genesis.
+In September 2021, Pearce joined Genesis' The Last Domino?
+Tour as backing vocalist.
+Lead singer Phil Collins had suffered with declining health for years and was supported by backing vocalists for the first time in the band's career.